Xiongnu: Xiongnu Civil War (60–53 BC)

-When a Chanyu died, power could pass to his younger brother if his son was not of age.
-This system, which can be compared to Gaelic tanistry, normally kept an adult male on the throne, but could cause trouble in later generations when there were several lineages that might claim the throne.
-When the 12th Chanyu died in 60 BC, power was taken by Woyanqudi, a grandson of the 12th Chanyu's cousin.
-Being something of a usurper, he tried to put his own men in power, which only increased the number of his enemies.
-The 12th Chanyu's son fled east and, in 58 BC, revolted.
-Few would support Woyanqudi and he was driven to suicide, leaving the rebel son, Huhanye, as the 14th Chanyu.
-The Woyanqudi faction then set up his brother, Tuqi, as Chanyu (58 BC).
-In 57 BC three more men declared themselves Chanyu.
+When a chanyu died, power could pass to his younger brother if his son was not of age.
+This system normally kept an adult male on the throne, but could cause trouble in later generations when there were several lineages that might claim the throne.
+When Xulüquanqu Chanyu died in 60 BC, power was taken by Woyanqudi, a grandson of Xulüquanqu's cousin.
+Being something of a usurper, he tried to put his own men in power, which only increased his number of his enemies.
+Xulüquanqu's son fled east and, in 58 BC, revolted.
+Few would support Woyanqudi and he was driven to suicide, leaving the rebel son, Huhanye, as the chanyu.
+The Woyanqudi faction then set up his brother, Tuqi, as chanyu in 58 BC.
+In 57 BC three more men declared themselves chanyu.
 Two dropped their claims in favor of the third who was defeated by Tuqi in that year and surrendered to Huhanye the following year.
 In 56 BC Tuqi was defeated by Huhanye and committed suicide, but two more claimants appeared: Runzhen and Huhanye's elder brother Zhizhi Chanyu.
 Runzhen was killed by Zhizhi in 54 BC, leaving only Zhizhi and Huhanye.
 Zhizhi grew in power, and, in 53 BC, Huhanye moved south and submitted to the Chinese.
 Huhanye used Chinese support to weaken Zhizhi, who gradually moved west.
-In 49 BC, a brother to Tuqi set himself up as Chanyu and was killed by Zhizhi.
+In 49 BC, a brother to Tuqi set himself up as chanyu and was killed by Zhizhi.
 In 36 BC, Zhizhi was killed by a Chinese army while trying to establish a new kingdom in the far west near Lake Balkhash.